maximlamare/S3_extract/README.md

 The following optional inputs can be specified:

 - ***-r, --res***: specifies the reader to be used to open SLSTR images.
 By default the 500m resolution reader is specified, but the 1km reader can be set using this flag.
 The flag values can either be `"500"` or `"1000"`.
 For specific applications only.
+- **-p, --platform** specify the Sentinel-3 platform (i.e. Sentinel-3A, -3B, or both) to include data from.
+Options are 'A', 'B', or 'AB' (for both platforms).

 **Example run:**